stonepros/stone/doc/rados/configuration/stone-conf.rst

 Any given process or daemon has a single value for each configuration option.
 However, values for an option may vary across different daemon types even daemons of the same type.
-Ceph options that are stored in the monitor configuration database or in local configuration files are grouped into sections to indicate which daemons or clients they apply to.
+Stone options that are stored in the monitor configuration database or in local configuration files are grouped into sections to indicate which daemons or clients they apply to.